AlexIII/R200/README.md

 ## About
 R200 project is a personal project centered around creating general purpose relay computer.
 "200" in the name suggests that the machine will be constructed with use of about 200 electromagnetic relays.

+**Scroll to the end of this file for Current construction progress, Photo and Video.**

 ## but WHY?!
 I mean...
 You've probably come to the wrong place if that's the question that bothers you. (= Seriously, though, the purpose of the project is entirely recreational. i.e. DON'T FORGET YOU'RE HERE FOR FUN.